 You’ll see how we are managing the valuable heathland to make sure that birch and Scots pine don’t take over.
 Surrey has lost 85% of its heaths in the last 200 years, so we work hard to protect the remainder.
 Ideally, we use grazing cattle, but we also cut shrubs and seedlings and clear some of the woods that were once heathland.
 It initially looks harsh, but the bare soil is soon covered with purple heather.

 Take time during your stay to visit the Semaphore Tower on Chatley Heath.
 It was once part of a chain which was used to pass messages between the Admiralty in Whitehall and the Royal Naval Dockyard in Portsmouth.
 It was built in 1822 and is now the only restored surviving tower in a line of signalling stations that covered the entire route.
-The Tower is open to the public on specific weekends.
-Check our What's On pages for details.

 Facilities at Boldermere car park

 Please note that parking charges apply at Ockham and Wisley Commons.